dali-lab/darby/README.md

 Running at 'www.ErnestHebert.com'; also can go to 'www.ErnieHebert.com', and that will redirect to this site

 To run locally, cd to darby_ghost/ and run 'npm start'.
 Open the local URL in your browser.

+	If you experience a problem, it might be solved by running "npm install sqlite3 --build-from-source".

 This is a companion website by the DALI Lab created for author Ernest Hebert's series of novels, 'The Darby Chronicles'.
 Here, visitors can play with an interactive map to learn more about the world Ernest has created and peruse the novels, as well as read essays, poems, and blog posts that Ernest plans to add on a regular basis.